Senator Casey's Committee Work

 Committee work is essential to the Senate.
 It is where members advocate for the interests of their states, draw attention to important issues, and hold injurious entities accountable.
 Senator Casey uses his position on committees to move legislation and advance the priorities of the Commonwealth.

-Senator Casey serves on the following Committees:
+Senator Casey serves on four committees in the 118th Congress (2023-2024).

-Chairman - Subcommittee on Employment and Workplace Safety
+Chairman - Subcommittee on Children and Families

 The Committee began in 1869 as the Committee on Education.
 From 1884 through the mid-1900s, it was known as the Education and Labor Committee.
 In 1999, the Committee was officially renamed the Health, Education, Labor and Pensions (HELP) Committee.

 The Committee was created by the Senate in 1976 to “oversee and make continuing studies of the intelligence activities and programs of the United States Government,” to “submit to the Senate appropriate proposals for legislation and report to the Senate concerning such intelligence activities and programs,” and to “provide vigilant legislative oversight over the intelligence activities of the United States to assure that such activities are in conformity with the Constitution and laws of the United States.”